John 6:45

 If you face an uncertain future, the words of Christ will give you peace

-kingdom of God and all these things shall be added unto you."
-If
+of God and all these things shall be added unto you."
+If you face

-you face danger the words of Christ will remind you of divine protection
+danger, the words of Christ will remind you of divine protection because Jesus

-have tribulation, but be of good cheer, I have overcome the world."
+tribulation, but be of good cheer, I have overcome the world."
+As a

-As a matter of fact the better that you understand and put into practice the
+matter of fact, the better that you understand and put into practice the words

-words of Christ, the better that you will be prepared for whatever life throws
+of Christ, the better that you will be prepared for whatever life throws at

-at you.
-We who have heard and received the words of Jesus can only say what
+you.
+We who have heard and received the words of Jesus can only say what Peter

-Peter said, "Lord, to whom shall we go?
-Thou
+said, "Lord, to whom shall we go?
+Thou hast

 John 6:70-71 says, "Jesus

-and the tares grow together.
-In spite of anyone’s efforts, the wheat and the
+grow together.
+In spite of anyone’s efforts, the wheat and the tares will grow

-tares will grow up together until the harvest.
-Some day the wheat and the tares
+up together until the harvest.
+Someday the wheat and the tares will be

-will be separated, but not now.
-One of the problems of some Christian groups is
+separated, but not now.
+One of the problems of some Christian groups is that

-that they spend too much time and effort trying to determine from whom they
+they spend too much time and effort trying to determine from whom they should

-should separate, when they should rather spend their efforts in saying and
+separate, when they should rather spend their efforts in saying and doing the

-contrast to the fact that the others had the Spirit of God.
-There are two
+to the fact that the others had the Spirit of God.
+There are two spirits in the

 surrendering to the spirit of God; or they will have the spirit of evil within